Space News

 More than 30 years after being erected atop launch pad 39B at NASA's Kennedy Space Center in Florida, the lightning mast that protected 53 space shuttles while they were readied for launch was removed from its 267 foot perch on March 3.

-The 80-foot, Mercury-Redstone-rocket-sized fiberglas lightning mast was no longer needed after the recent installation of three new lightning towers around the pad in support of NASA's Constellation Program future use of the pad.
+The 80-foot, Mercury-Redstone-rocket-sized fiberglas lightning mast was no longer needed after the recent installation of three new lightning towers around the pad in support of NASA's future use of the pad.

-The removal of the mast marks the first major step in the deconstruction of 39B's fixed service structure, which served the space shuttle but will not be needed by the Ares launch vehicles.
+The removal of the mast marks the first major step in the deconstruction of 39B's fixed service structure, which served the space shuttle but will not be needed by future launch vehicles.

 According to NASA in response to an inquiry by collectSPACE, the fate of the mast has yet to be decided.